A Definition of What a Performance Measure Really IsOctober 16, 2012 by Stacey Barr

 Forget about the SMART acronym.
 SMART means specific, measurable, achievable, relevant and time-bound.
 It’s a very good framework to test that your goals are well-formed.
 BUT, it’s most certainly not a framework for making sure your performance measures are well-formed.

 Rather, well-formed performance measures are the answer to the ‘M’ part of SMART.
 My definition of a performance measure is this:

-“A performance measure is a comparison that provides objective evidence of the degree to which a performance result is occuring over time.”
+“A performance measure is a quantification that provides objective evidence of the degree to which a performance result is occurring over time.”

 It doesn’t matter if you call them KPIs, metrics, performance indicators, performance measures, or whatever other term you might use.
 Whether they are key, or lead, or lag, or whatever, measures of performance must satisfy this definition if they’re going to drive performance improvement.

 Let’s take a closer look at the keywords in this definition.

 A method of COMPARISON to know when performance is good or not.

 A single number can never be a performance measure because there’s nothing to compare it to, to help you decide if it’s good or bad or in what direction it’s changing.
 You need to be able to compare current actual performance with either an ideal or desired level of performance, or historic performance, or both ideally.

 A base of OBJECTIVE EVIDENCE that gives a reasonably accurate and reasonably reliable picture of what performance currently is.